BIT-MCS/DRL-DisasterVC/README.md

 # DRL-DisasterVC
-Additional materials for paper "Energy-Efficient 3D Vehicular Crowdsourcing for Disaster Response by Distributed Deep Reinforcement Learning" submitted to KDD 2021.
+This work "[Energy-Efficient 3D Vehicular Crowdsourcing for Disaster Response by Distributed Deep Reinforcement Learning](https://dl.acm.org/doi/10.1145/3447548.3467070)" has been published in 27th ACM SIGKDD Conference on Knowledge Discovery & Data Mining.
 ## :page_facing_up: Description
 DRL-DisasterVC is a distributed deep reinforcement learning framework, with a repetitive experience